mesonbuild/meson/docs/markdown/Design-rationale.md

 the user just declares that a given build target uses a given external dependency.
 The build system then takes care of passing all flags and settings to their proper locations.
-This means that the user can focus on his own code rather than marshalling command line arguments from one place to another.
+This means that the user can focus on their own code rather than marshalling command line arguments from one place to another.

 A DSL is more work than the approach taken by SCons, which is to